-5.2.4.
+5.2.8.
 Filtering

-Filter: Removes Objects from an ObjectSet falling outside the specified range for a numeric attribute
+Filter: Removes Objects from an ObjectSet falling outside (or inside, depending on the selected overloading) the specified range for a numeric attribute

-5.2.5.
+5.2.9.
 Geometry

 AffineMap: Performs an affine transform of the input ObjectSet.
 The affine transform is defined by a 3x3 matrix.
-The result is defined as another spatial attribute of the input ObjectSet or in another ObjectSet depending on the selected overload Rotate: Performs an affine rotation of the input ObjectSet about its midpoint.
+The result is defined as another spatial attribute of the input ObjectSet or in another ObjectSet depending on the selected overload

+Rotate: Performs an affine rotation of the input ObjectSet about its midpoint.
 The result is defined as another spatial attribute of the input ObjectSet or in another ObjectSet depending on the chosen overload